HenrySchiff/Omni-Snake-NEAT/README.md

    cmake ..
    ```

-   This will set up the build system and automatically fetch SFML as a dependency.
+   This will set up the build system and automatically fetch SFML and Cereal as dependencies.

-4. Open `CMakeSFMLProject.sln` in Visual Studio.
+4. Open `build/Omni-Snake-NEAT.sln` in Visual Studio.

 5. Build and run the project from Visual Studio.